 - The LCD display on the control panel displays the actual temperature of the hot tub water.
 Press either the COOLER ( ) or WARMER ( ) button once to display the "set" temperature for 5 seconds.
 If you want the water to heat to a different temperature, simply press COOLER or WARMER within 5 seconds.
-The set temperature increases or decreases by one degree each time either button is pressed. - The heater will turn off when the temperature corresponding to the thermostat setting is achieved.
+The set temperature increases or decreases by 1°F (0.5°C) each time either button is pressed. - The heater will turn off when the temperature corresponding to the thermostat setting is achieved.